Clinical and Research Activities

-Much of the patient care at UVa is directed by housestaff/fellows and staffed by UVa faculty.
-There are no private patients at the University Hospital, and our fellows do not rotate to other hospitals/clinics for training.
-(Although the Division staffs clinics in surrounding cities, fellows are not required to participate in clinics outside of Charlottesville.)
+Much of the patient care at UVa is directed by house staff/fellows and staffed by UVa faculty.
+There are no private patients at the University Hospital, and our fellows do not rotate to other hospitals for training.
 Our clinical faculty members have active clinical practices.
 Fellows rotate through these faculty clinics, engaging faculty members in their specific areas of expertise, which include diabetes mellitus (including diabetes-related cardiovascular disease); obesity; thyroid disease; hypertension/adrenal disease; metabolic bone disease/calcium disorders; neuroendocrinology/pituitary disease; reproductive endocrinology/infertility; endocrine disease (e.g., diabetes) in pregnancy; benign breast disease/breast cancer prevention.
 Endocrinology’s largest clinic is in the 415 Ray C. Hunt building (Fontaine Research Park), where four nurses and a nurse practitioner complete our clinical care group.
 The division also supervises a multidisciplinary Diabetes Education and Management Program (DEMP) involving nurse educators and dietitians.
 Through DEMP, diabetes and nutrition education is available every workday.
-The division maintains its own thyroid and ovarian ultrasound units.
+The division maintains its own thyroid ultrasound unit.
 Dynamic endocrine testing is performed in the clinic by trained endocrine nurses, and cytology services are readily available.
-UVa employs a fully electronic medical record.
+UVa employs a fully electronic medical record (EPIC).

 Throughout their fellowship training, fellows maintain a weekly, half-day longitudinal care (continuity) clinic in which they provide endocrine care to their own roster of patients while learning from faculty preceptors dedicated to teaching and mentorship.